This document presents the following information:

 Policies for Late Work

 Work must be handed in on time so that the entire class can get rapid feedback.
 The class is too large to make individual exceptions; however, you can grant your own exceptions by using “grace days.”
-Each week, you are allowed to use at most 1 grace day, which means you turn in any or all of your work up to 1 day late without penalty.
-The total number of grace days you may use is 3.
-Grace days are applied automatically until they are exhausted; subsequent late work receives a 25% penalty.
+For each submission, you are allowed to use at most 1 grace day, which means you turn in any or all of your work up to 1 day late without penalty.
+The total number of grace days you may use is 6 on Autolab, and 3 for Looking Outwards reports.
+Autolab grace days are applied automatically until they are exhausted; subsequent late work receives a 25% penalty.
 No work will be accepted more than 24 hours late.
 Please avoid using all your grace days early in the semester.
 Things come up, including illness, where you may really need an extra day.
 If you suffer from an extended illness or have other problems that cannot be solved with grace days, you should see your advisor, who can help you coordinate make-up work in multiple courses.
-We will usually be happy to take your advisor’s requests and recommendations.
+We will usually be happy to take your advisor’s requests and recommendations, but we will not simply grant extra grace days.

 Rubrics for Technical Assignments (Submitted through Autolab)